the-merky/Aurora/README.md

 - **Chess Engine**: Aurora aims to be a powerful and fast chess engine.
 - **Open Source**: The project is open-source, fostering collaboration and allowing developers to contribute, modify, and enhance the engine.
-- **Neural Network**: The engine will use a neural netowrk for evaluation.
+- **Neural Network**: The engine will use a neural network for evaluation.
 ## Development Status :construction:

 Please note that the Aurora Chess Engine project is currently a work in progress and not ready for use.
 Development is ongoing, and the engine is not yet fully functional.